Click on all photos to enlarge

 The car was issued with a new MOT and I purchased the car.

 Since I have owned the car I have added wider 15x8 Magnum 500 wheels on the rear and BF Goodrich 235/60r15s tyres on the front and 255/60r15s on the rear.
-I have kept the original wheels for originality.

 The paintwork was looking very flat, as it had oxidised in the Californian sun over many years and lost it's colour and shine.

 So I had the paint restored by Hailey Specialist Cars in Shiplake, Oxfordshire.
 They spent 2 days machine polishing the paint with compound and sympathetically bringing the paint back to life.

 I also fitted some period show plates as the original plates didn't look in keeping with the car.
 I also bought a full set of new black Mustang mats for the car, to protect the original carpet.